Graduate Clinical Training Program

 The salary for the 12-month fellowship is $43,000 and includes a full benefits package.

 We accept one post-graduate fellow per year.
 All applications must be submitted online.
-To apply for a post-doctoral fellowship at Emerson Wellness Center, please submit an application through this Emerson College Human Resources page.
-The posting title would be labeled as Post-Graduate Fellow.
-The application deadline is March 2023.
+To apply for a post-graduate fellowship at Emerson Wellness Center, please submit an application through this Emerson College Human Resources page.
+The posting title is labeled Post-Graduate Fellow.

 - Please be sure to submit the following: